wix-incubator/accord/spring3.md

 }
 ```

-In this case, the `Test1` validator will be correctly resolved. but the `Test2` validator will not be found because it does not reside in the `Test2` companion object.
+In this case, the `Test1` validator will be correctly resolved, but the `Test2` validator will not be found because it does not reside in the `Test2` companion object.

+> :warning: Note: The default implementation also caches negative lookups; if you're loading your validators dynamically, you may prefer the `CompanionObjectAccordValidatorResolver` which eschews caching entirely.

 ## Validator Factory